List of mammals of Madeira

-This is a list of mammals of Madeira, concerning the indigenous mammals of the Portuguese archipelago of Madeira in the North Atlantic ocean.
+This is a list of indigenous mammals of the Portuguese archipelago of Madeira in the North Atlantic ocean.
 Besides the mammals on the islands, the coastal waters are host to at least nine species of dolphins and ten species of migrating cetaceans.
 These are protected in the 430,000 km2 Madeiran Marine Mammal Sanctuary.

 Conservation status listing and ranking system

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

 Order: Chiroptera (bats)

 The bats' most distinguishing feature is that their forelimbs are developed as wings, making them the only mammals capable of flight.
 Bat species account for about 20% of all mammals.